thangtran480/hair-segmentation/README.md

 │   │   ├── 3.jpg
 ...
 ```
 I've downloaded it and done the pre-processing.
-You find it in folder data/image (images original) and data/label(images mask)
+You find it in folder data/image (original images) and data/label(mask images)

 ## Train model